andymass/vim-matchup/README.md

   enough information to create proper highlights.
 To fix this, you may need to modify `b:match_words`.

-  For help, please open a new issue and be a specific as possible.
+  For help, please open a new issue and be as specific as possible.

 - I'm having performance problems